Jonathan2251/lbd/source/llvmstructure.rst

 named **"CPURegs"** that contains all of the other registers.
 You may have multiple register classes such as CPURegs, SR, C0Regs and GPROut.
-GPROut defined in Cpu0RegisterInfoGPROutForOther.td which include CPURegs except SW, PC and EPC, so SW, PC and EPC won't be allocated as the output registers in register allocation stage.
+GPROut defined in Cpu0RegisterInfoGPROutForOther.td which include CPURegs except SW, so SW won't be allocated as the output registers in register allocation stage.

 .. rubric:: lbdex/chapters/Chapter2/Cpu0RegisterInfo.td
 .. literalinclude:: ../lbdex/chapters/Chapter2/Cpu0RegisterInfo.td